-14.4.
-A Person who is entitled to attend meetings and wishes to attend the General Meeting of Shareholders by proxy is obliged to lodge the proxy for the meeting at the offices of the company not later than the period stated in the convening notice.

 14.5.
-Disputes about whether or not a person entitled to attend the meeting or a proxy holder has furnished sufficient proof of identity to attend the General Meeting and to exercise their voting right, and any other questions regarding proper procedure during the meeting, will be decided by the chairman of the meeting.
+A person who is entitled to attend the meeting and wishes to attend the General Meeting of Shareholders by proxy is obliged to lodge the proxy for the meeting at the offices of the company not later than the day stated in the convening notice.

 14.6.
+Disputes about whether or not a Person entitled to attend meetings or a proxy holder has furnished sufficient proof of identity to attend the General Meeting of Shareholders and to exercise their voting right, and any other questions regarding proper procedure during the meeting, will be decided by the chairman of the meeting.

+14.7.
 The Management Board may resolve to make the business of the meeting accessible via an electronic means of communication.

-14.7.
-The Management Board may resolve that every person entitled to attend the meeting and vote is authorized to exercise that voting right and/or to take part in the General Meeting via an electronic means of communication, either in person, or via a proxy appointed in writing.
+14.8.
+The Management Board may resolve that every person entitled to attend the meeting and vote is authorized to exercise that voting right and/or to take part in the General Meeting of Shareholders via an electronic means of communication, either in person, or via a proxy appointed in writing.
 The requirement for this is that the person entitled to attend the meeting and vote can be identified via the electronic means of communication and can have direct access to the business of the meeting.
-The Management Board may attach conditions to the use of the electronic means of communication, which conditions shall be made known in the convocation for the General Meeting and shall be published on the company's website.
+The Management Board may attach conditions to the use of the electronic means of communication, which conditions shall be made known in the notice convening the General Meeting of Shareholders and shall be published on the company's website.